-Because our observed Asian GW hotspot is partly convectively and orographically generated we should represent both trigger mechanisms (convection and orography) equally.
-We included your new version into the revised paper.
+Thank you for this suggestions.
+This is a good idea to keep them in balance.
+Also because our observed Asian GW hotspot is partly convectively and orographically generated so that we should represent both trigger mechanisms (convection and orography) equally.